mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 ## Machine learning

 It is quite distinguishable by a human to spot the patterns by eyeballing it, therefore a ML could do similarly.
-Unfortunatelly the sample size is not that big, and it would require labeling the data extensively, to the point where doing everything manually would be probably a better alternative.
+Unfortunately the sample size is not that big, and it would require labeling the data extensively, to the point where doing everything manually would be probably a better alternative.

 ## Distance based

-Matching the waves to a selected wave (or averages of waves) and using pointwise euclidean distance to recognize the distance from the pattern works well for selecting neighbouring patterns (even in smaller sets like last couple of waves). `Stumpy` was used for this task.
+Matching the waves to a selected wave (or averages of waves) and using pointwise Euclidean distance to recognize the distance from the pattern works well for selecting neighboring patterns (even in smaller sets like last couple of waves). `Stumpy` was used for this task.

 ![](screenshots/18.png)

-Unfortunatelly, the waves are quite close distance wise, so using the distance profile for classification was not that helpful.
+Unfortunately, the waves are quite close distance wise, so using the distance profile for classification was not that helpful.

 ![](screenshots/19.png)